Nayos1337/cscg2020/pwn/intro_pwn/pwn3/writeup.md

 * The result will be the data at `printf@got.plt`, which is the address of `printf` in libc.
 * We then calculate the addresses of `system` and `/bin/sh` in the libc binary (yes the libc binary has the string `/bin/sh` in it)
 * We use the `AAAAAAAA` function again to get rip control with a ropchain looking like this `<pop rdi><addr of binsh><addr of system>`
-(The string argument of system is strored in rdi and every c binary has a `pop rdi` rop gadget)
+(The string argument of system is stored in rdi and every c binary has a `pop rdi` rop gadget)

 ## The Script